 1. Job Satisfaction

 Studies show that, by far, the most important cause of dissatisfaction among the working people is the job dissatisfaction.
 Thus, it is important to find a career that provides job satisfaction.
-After all, one has to spend good part of his/her life at work station and if the place you work delivers content and satisfaction you are bound to grow in a better way with each passing day.
+After all, one has to spend the good part of his/her life at a workstation and if the place you work delivers content and satisfaction you are bound to grow in a better way with each passing day.